yuhaoju/lighthouse-compare/README.md

 # lighthouse-compare

 **Note: This is the pre-alpha version.
-Please contact [me](mailto:yuhaoju0623@gmail.com) to get the API token if you want to use and help improve this service :slightly_smiling_face:**
+Please contact [me](mailto:yuhaoju0623@gmail.com) to get the API token if you want to use and help improve this service :slightly_smiling_face:.**

 ## Feature